TuftsHPCbioinfo/rstudio_server/README.md

-# r-scrnaseq
+# r-server
-R server containers for scRNA-Seq analysis
+R server containers that will be used as the base-image to build containers for specific purposes.